What are the best Docker tools? An overview

 The software is 100% compatible with the Docker remote API and uses the open-source NoSQL database RethinkDB to store data for user accounts, addresses and occurrences.
 The software is based on the cluster management toolkit Citadel and is made up of three main components: controller, API and UI.

 - Shipyard controller: The controller is the core component of the management tool Shipyard.
 The Shipyard controller interacts with RethinkDB to store data and makes it possible to address individual hosts in a Docker cluster and to control events.

 - Shipyard API: The Shipyard API is based on REST.
 All functions of the management tool are controlled via the Shipyard API.

 - Shipyard user interface (UI): The Shipyard UI is an AngularJS app, which presents users with a graphical user interface for the management of Docker clusters in the web browser.
 All interactions in the user interface take place via the Shipyard API.

-Panamax makes it possible to save complex multi-container applications as application templates, and distribute them in cluster architectures with just a click.
-Via an integrated app marketplace hosted by GitHub, templates for self-made applications can be stored in repositories and made available to other users.
-The following animation demonstrates the Panamax concept with the motto “Docker Management for Humans”:
+Panamax makes it possible to save complex multi-container applications as application templates and distribute them in cluster architectures with just one click.
+Using an integrated app marketplace hosted on GitHub, templates for self-created applications can be stored in Git repositories and made available to other users.

 - Fleet: Instead of integrating directly with Docker, the Panamax Client uses the cluster manager Fleet to orchestrate its containers.
 Fleet is a cluster manager that controls the Linux daemon systemd in computer clusters.